 Fee Structure: No account management fees.

 Overview: Schwab Intelligent Portfolios builds your investment portfolio, based on your risk preferences, manages and rebalances your investments.
-With over $33 billion assets under management, this free robo-advisor does the investment management job efficiently.
+As one of the largest robot investment platforms, this free robo-advisor does the investment management job efficiently.
 Taxable accounts valued at more than $50,000 are eligible for tax-loss harvesting as well.